Changi: Bus

-There used to be another bus terminal, the Somapah Bus Terminal located near the present-day Expo.
-It was opened in 1981 and demolished in 1989 to make way for redevelopments in the Expo area.
+There was previously another bus terminal, the Somapah Bus Terminal located near the present-day Expo.
+It was opened in 1981 but demolished in 1989 to make way for redevelopments in the Expo area.
 Its bus services used to serve the east including the newly built Changi Airport which didn't have a bus terminal then.

 There are many more bus services that ply within the entire Changi Estate.
-Several notable locations with bus services running to them include, the Changi Airfreight Centre that have services 9, 19 and 89, operating within it.
+Several notable locations with bus services running to them include the Changi Airfreight Centre, which has services 9, 19 and 89 operating within it.
 Access to the airfreight centre is restricted and all buses entering the centre are individually checked by auxiliary police officers to ensure that all passengers have valid passes.
 Commuters wishing to enter the airfreight centre and do not have the required passes are to alight at the Police Pass Office bus stop to obtain their passes.
 The ALPS Terminal, which is next to the airfreight centre, as well as the Tanah Merah Ferry Terminal are only accessible via bus service 35.
 However access to both of the locations are not restricted.

 Train

 Changi is served by 3 MRT stations, Changi Airport on the East West MRT line, Upper Changi on the Downtown MRT line and Expo which is an interchange station for both lines.
 All of the stations are located in the south or central of Changi, hence there are no MRT stations in the vicinity of Changi Village or the airfreight centre, located in the north.
-Xilin MRT station is under construction as part of the Downtown line extension and would bring greater connectivity to Changi Business Park when it opens in 2024.
-There are however plans for the northern part of Changi as well as the upcoming Changi Airport Terminal 5 to be linked via the Cross Island MRT line and Thomson-East Coast MRT line.
+Xilin MRT station is under construction as part of the Downtown line extension and would bring greater connectivity to Changi Business Park when it opens in 2026.
+There are however plans for the northern part of Changi as well as the upcoming Changi Airport Terminal 5 to be linked via the Cross Island MRT line and Thomson–East Coast MRT line.

 Changi Airport is served internally by the Changi Airport Skytrain system that operates between Terminals 1, 2 and 3, both in the transit as well as public areas.
 Terminal 3 additionally has a Skytrain in the transit area that operates between the ends of the terminal for travellers convenience.
 The Skytrain is free of charge and is operationally between 5 am and 2.30 am, and at all other times travellers can take shuttle buses or travel on foot between terminals.
 Terminal 4 does not have a SkyTrain connection and the shuttle bus from Terminal 2 is available as a possible connection.

 There exists the Changi Railway for a period of time in the 1930s to the 1940s which was used by the British prior to and during World War II, its primary function was to transport ammunition from the piers near Fairy Point Hill to the Johore batteries located around Changi.
 However they have since been dismantled.